 -- - - - -

-Here ARE 2 of my favorite OILs for nourishing and conditioning skin.
+Here are just 2 of my favorite oils for nourishing and conditioning skin.
 There are literally hundreds to choose from.

-When applied to damp skin THESE oils function as simple “moisturizers”.
+When applied to damp skin oils function as simple “moisturizers”.

 SWEET ALMOND OIL